ysntony/tony-yu/README.md

-# TikTok Scraper in Python with Selenium and Google Sheets Api
+# TikTok Scraper in Python with Selenium & Google Sheets
 This is an unofficial tool for collecting TikTokers' metadata.

 ## Background